-Euphoria and heightened awareness, combined with increased sensory stimulation are just some of the ways that sex becomes more pleasurable on cocaine.
+Euphoria, heightened awareness, and increased sensory stimulation are just some of the reasons why people believe sex on cocaine is more pleasurable.

-Additionally, a person on cocaine often has increased energy and confidence.
-Coupled with an increased sex drive, a person is more likely to engage in sexual activity.
+Additionally, this drug often leads to increased energy and confidence.
+Coupled with an increased sex drive from cocaine use, a person is more likely to engage in sexual activity.

 Individuals who use cocaine have reported that sex on cocaine lasts longer and that orgasms are more intense.

-These positive symptoms tend to wear off as quickly as the effects of cocaine, and there are a number of negative consequences associated with cocaine use and sex.
+These positive symptoms tend to wear off as quickly as the effects, and there are a number of negative consequences associated with cocaine use and sex.

 Unsafe Sex And Cocaine